Convex-Dev/design/papers/convex-whitepaper.md

 #### Novelty detection

-A key feature of the storage system is the ability to detect and apply special handling to novelty.
+A key feature of the storage system is the ability to detect and apply special handling to Novelty.
 Novelty is defined as a stored value that is moving up to a higher status level for the first time.

 Novelty detection is important for the following reasons:

 * When information needs to be shared on the network, only the incremental information needs to be transmitted.
 This is especially important for the consensus algorithm, for example: the transmission of a new Belief need only include the additions to the proposed Ordering, without communicating the complete Ordering (which may be very long, but is already likely to held by all other Peers)
 * When validating data, it avoids the need to re-compute validation on parts of the data that have already been validated.
 This is particularly important when the data structures to be validated are large, but have only a few small changes in comparison with a previously validated data structure (e.g. the entire CVM State)

+Most importantly, when a Belief data structure is produced an determined to be Novelty, Peers utilise this fact to trigger the propagation of the Belief to other Peers - however they only need to transmit the small subset of Cells in the Belief that are new, since most of the Belief data structure will not be novel and a Peer can safely assume that other Peers will already have access to such data in memory or storage.

 #### Garbage Collection

-If we had infinite cheap storage, we could just keep accumulating values in the database forever.
-However, practical concerns of storage limits will probably make this infeasible for most Peers.
+Given infinite cheap storage, we could just keep accumulating values in the database forever.
+However, practical storage limits or costs will make this infeasible or undesirable for many Peers operators.

 Peers are only strictly required to maintain:

 * Enough information regarding Beliefs to participate in the consensus algorithm (about one day of orderings and transactions - exact limit TBC)
-* The current State for the CVM
+* The current Consensus State for the CVM

 The storage system therefore allows garbage collection to be performed on a periodic basis, so that storage space containing data that is no longer required can be reclaimed.
 Garbage collection is done on a mark+copy basis, where currently used storage is copied to a new data file, and after which the old data file can be safely discarded.
 This could theoretically be performed concurrently with ongoing Peer operation in a future version.